zikula-modules/MediaModule/README.md

 1. **Download the module from https://github.com/cmfcmf/MediaModule/releases/latest.**
 2. Install to `modules/cmfcmf/media-module` (but other locations should work aswell!).

+If you want to test the current version (potentially unstable!), download it from here: https://github.com/cmfcmf/MediaModule/raw/dev-builds/MediaModule.zip

 **Downloading directly from master would require you to execute `composer install --no-dev`.**

 ## Information